ramoures/PHP-Phone-Book/readme.md

 1. Create MySQL database.
 2. Set the database information in `config.php`.
-2. Browse `setup.php` to create the required tables.
+2. Browse `setup.php` to create the required tables and  admin signup.

 ___
 #### This is my first public project on github.